 You can pay for your care home fees using income from a number of different sources, including:

 Another option is to draw on your personal assets to pay for your care home fees.
 These could include:

 Long-term care annuities pay out a regular income in exchange for a one-off lump sum payment.
-The average cost of a long-term care annuity is around £105,000**, but the exact amount will depend on your health, age and amount of income needed.
+In 2017, the average cost of a long-term care annuity was around £105,000**, but the exact amount you pay will depend on your health, age and amount of income needed.
 Only specialists can provide advice on long-term care annuities, and they can only be purchased through an adviser, so it pays to speak to an expert if you would like the security of a fixed income for life.

 We can help you understand if an annuity is right in your circumstances, help you buy one if you decide it is the right option or discuss the alternatives.
 Call us on 020 7189 2400 or book a consultation.

-In 2013, it was noted that 24% of people who self-fund their care home fees run out of money and fall back on State support***.
+In 2013, it was noted that 24% of people who self-fund their care home fees run our of money and fall back on State support***.
 If you are planning to pay for your own care home fees, it is important to speak to an expert to make sure you have enough money.

 If you no longer have enough money to fund your care, you will need to be reassessed by your local authority.
 If your capital drops below the maximum threshold you may start to receive State funding.
 It can take time for new funding arrangements to be set up, so you should contact your local authority a few months before your assets are likely to dip below this amount to ensure a smooth transition from self-funding to local authority funding.